-This Instruction aims to ensure an effective operationalisation of Danica's commitment to integrate Sustainability Risks in investment management processes.
+This Instruction aims to ensure an effective operationalisation of Danica Pension's commitment to integrate Sustainability Risks in investment management processes.

-2. Definitions
+Definitions

-The definitions for the terms used throughout this Instruction are available in Appendix 1.
+The below definitions apply to the terms used throughout the Instruction.
 Any term not defined herein shall have the meaning ascribed to it in the Responsible Investment Policy.